zumerhub/airbnb-clone-project/README.md

 ### UI/UX designer
-  - Transforms a product vision into user-friendly designs
+  - Transforms a product vision into user-friendly designs.
-  - Creates user journeys for the best user experience and highest conversion rates
+  - Creates user journeys for the best user experience and highest conversion rates.

 There are two aspects to the product design process—user interface (UI) and user experience (UX) design.